robertfmurdock/jsmints/README.md

 If you choose to use this library, please share feedback!
 The API is strange and could use some love regarding what's good and what stinks.

-### minenzyme

-A wrapper for the enzyme library.
-I am not actively supporting this module any more.
-In future versions it may be removed from the suite.

 ## Installation

 All of these are either regular libraries, or gradle plugins.